lhlsec/gdb-static-cross/README.md

 To use this script, assume you have a directory called /toolchains/ and that this is where you will keep the toolchains, one subdirectory per toolchain.
 To get a new toolchain up in such a way to use active-openwrt-toolchain, grab a file like [OpenWrt-Toolchain-brcm63xx-generic_gcc-5.3.0_musl-1.1.16.Linux-x86_64.tar.bz2](https://downloads.openwrt.org/snapshots/trunk/brcm63xx/generic/OpenWrt-Toolchain-brcm63xx-generic_gcc-5.3.0_musl-1.1.16.Linux-x86_64.tar.bz2)

-### Build using OpenWRT and these scripts, step by step for the impatient cut and paste enthusiasts
+### For dummies: Build using OpenWRT and these scripts, step by step for the impatient cut and paste enthusiasts
 ```
 $ cd ~/ && git clone https://github.com/mzpqnxow/gdb-7.12-crossbuilder
 $ cd gdb-7.12-crossbuilder